Kenneth H. Tucker

 Nickie Michaud Wild conducts research on narratives in the media about popular culture, fandom, politics and political humor, culture, moral panics, conspiracy theories, and 9/11.
 She is currently developing her dissertation about the evolution of political humor on television, during the presidential elections from 1980 to the present, into a book.
 Michaud Wild has taught a number of popular interdisciplinary courses including 9/11 and the War on Terror, and Cults, Conspiracies, and Moral Panics.

 Michelle Pietras is the Academic Department Coordinator for the Departments of Sociology & Anthropology.
-She manages the budget, purchasing, online course catalog submissions, and events.
-She is located in Porter Hall, Room 102.
+Michelle manages the budget, purchasing, online course catalog submissions, and events, and is located in Porter Hall, Room 102.